Section 11: January-February 1890

 I sold my picture of the little wren to Oswald Curtis

-Emily’s studies of native birds survive in a single pencil drawing at Puke Ariki (A66.659).
-The drawing is undated and is titled ‘‘New Zealand Wren and Nest.’
-It is part of the collection of papers and artwork donated to the Taranaki Museum in 1961 by Ruth Moore and Ella Grace Hobbs.
+Few of Emily’s numerous studies of native birds have been recovered.
+An undated pencil drawing at Puke Ariki is titled ‘New Zealand Wren and Nest’ (A66.659) It is part of the collection of papers and artwork donated to the Taranaki Museum in 1961 by Ruth Moore and Ella Grace Hobbs.

 The Rev. Mr Farley said the black screen alone was worth going to see